ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 - <a target="_blank" href='http://www.typescriptlang.org/play/#src=interface%20Square%20{%0A%20%20%20%20kind:%20"square";%0A%20%20%20%20size:%20number;%0A}%0Ainterface%20Rectangle%20{%0A%20%20%20%20kind:%20"rectangle";%0A%20%20%20%20width:%20number;%0A%20%20%20%20height:%20number;%0A}%0Ainterface%20Circle%20{%0A%20%20%20%20kind:%20"circle";%0A%20%20%20%20radius:%20number;%0A}%0A%0Atype%20Shape%20=%20Square%20|%20Rectangle%20|%20Circle;%0A%0Afunction%20assertNever(x:%20never):%20never%20{%0A%20%20%20%20throw%20new%20Error("Unexpected%20object:%20"%20+%20x);%0A}%0A%0Afunction%20area(shape:%20Shape)%20{%0A%20%20%20%20switch%20(shape.kind)%20{%0A%20%20%20%20%20%20%20%20case%20"square":%20return%20shape.size%20*%20shape.size;%0A%20%20%20%20%20%20%20%20case%20"rectangle":%20return%20shape.height%20*%20shape.width;%0A%20%20%20%20%20%20%20%20default:%20return%20assertNever(shape);%0A%20%20%20%20}%0A}'>Never type</a>

 Note:
+Was a time where dynamic languages were the rage, people have realized the drawbacks, momentum switching to static
+- Tools can assist
-Useful since we use Angular, which uses TypeScript TypeScript much more sophisticated than I realized
+- Tough to make changes and be aware of all the ramifications Useful since we use Angular, which uses TypeScript TypeScript much more sophisticated than I realized Nice conversation about compile to languages and web assembly, but they seem convinced.
+- I still think people will using web assembly for this in the future

 +++

 ```typescript
 interface Square {